-And finally, it is important to note from the outset that: (1) you are expected to attend and participate in every class session and to complete and upload all assignments before the deadlines detailed in the Course Schedule; (2) late postings and assignments will be docked one grade and no grade will be given for postings or assignments turned in more than one week late; and (3) no written work will be accepted for grading after 5:00 p.m.
+And finally, it is important to note from the outset that: (1) you are expected to participate in every class session and to complete/upload all assignments at the time detailed; (2) late postings and assignments will be docked one grade and no grade will be given for postings or assignments turned in more than one week late; and (3) no written work will be accepted for grading after 5:00 p.m.
 PT on the last day of classes.
+Any exceptions to these turn-in assignments are only made by me in coordination with individual students.
+An example of an exception would be a student's illness or injury that reasonably prohibits course involvement/participation.